Skip to main content

 Set up the weekly audit review.

-Three things to look at every week: new counterparties (anything not seen before deserves a 30-second sanity check), policy_violation events (the policy did its job - did the agent get stuck somewhere?), and off-hours payments (a payment at 3am from an agent that nominally only runs business hours is the kind of signal that catches injection attacks early).
+Three things to look at every week: new counterparties (anything not seen before deserves a 30-second sanity check), rejected payments (the spend permission did its job - did the agent get stuck somewhere?), and off-hours payments (a payment at 3am from an agent that nominally only runs business hours is the kind of signal that catches injection attacks early).

 TypeScript